The Great British Intelligence Test

 Find out the answers by taking The Great British Intelligence Test.

 When it comes to measuring intelligence, there are lots of skills that come into play – from problem solving and spatial ability, to emotional awareness and working memory.
 But however you break it down, one thing is clear – intelligence matters.

 People who score well on intelligence tests tend, on average, to live longer, age better and are more likely to achieve academic and career success.
 But don’t panic – more and more research is suggesting that intelligence isn’t fixed.
 That’s why understanding how intelligence works - what factors affect it and how to improve it - is so important.

 And we need YOU to help by taking the Great British Intelligence Test.

 Your individual results will also be contributing to important scientific research, helping scientists at the Department of Brain Sciences at Imperial College, London, to understand how our changing behavior and lifestyle is affecting our intelligence.

-We’ll be presenting the overall results of our test in a special episode of Horizon which will be broadcast on BBC2.
+Dr Hannah Fry and I will be presenting the overall results of our test in a special episode of Horizon which will be broadcast on BBC2.
 The more people who take the test, the more we can learn about the state of the nation’s intelligence and the way it is being shaped by the world we live in and the choices we make.

 In this programme we’ll also be asking why we see the results we do, and will delve into the latest science on intelligence and the brain.
 But what we investigate depends on you and your responses.